1883 Proof Sovereign and 1883 Proof Half Sovereign struck at the Sydney Mint, offered as a pair for $250,000

 107307-Mobile-header-1883-Proof-Half-Sovereign-SHIELD-TECH-March-2026

 The 1883 Proof Sovereign and 1883 Proof Half Sovereign shown above were struck as Coins of Record at the Sydney Mint.
-The pair is unique.
-No other proofs were believed struck in 1883.
+The pair is believed unique.
+No other 1883 proofs have been sighted.

-The Perth Mint's Coins of Record were struck in their inaugural year, 1899.
-Again in 1901, celebrating Australia's Federation.
-And finally in 1931, commemorating the striking of Australia's last gold sovereign as the nation moved towards going off the gold standard.
+The Perth Mint struck Coins of Record in their inaugural year, 1899.
+Again in 1901, Australia's Federation year.
+And lastly in 1931, the year that Australia struck its last gold sovereign, the nation moving off the gold standard in 1932.

 The Perth Mint was a gold sovereign producer for thirty-three years (1899 - 1931) and produced Coins of Record in only three of them.
 For collectors, the pool of representative examples is seven.
 The sale of the 1899 Proof Half Sovereign to the Perth Mint in 2026 now sees that collector pool reduced to six.
 And only one pair is achievable for a collector, the 1901 Proof Sovereign and Half Sovereign.
-The Perth Mint Coins of Record are exclusive, highly sought-after and are of high dollar value.
+The Perth Mint Coins of Record are exclusive, highly sought-after and command high dollars.

-British collector John G. Murdoch received examples of the 1899 Proof Sovereign and 1901 Proof Sovereign and 1901 Proof Half Sovereign, such was his influence.
-The 1931 Proof Sovereign was apparently struck as a gift to the Director of Consolidated Goldfields, John Agnew.
+British collector John G. Murdoch received examples of the 1899 Proof Sovereign and 1901 Proof Sovereign and 1901 Proof Half Sovereign, his influence extending beyond the Sydney and Melbourne Mints to the newly established Perth Mint.
+The 1931 Proof Sovereign was struck to order, a gift for the Director of Consolidated Goldfields, John Agnew circa 1931.

-The Melbourne Mint was relatively prolific in the production of proof coins, primarily due to the influence of British collector John G. Murdoch.
+The Melbourne Mint was relatively prolific in the production of proof coins, primarily due to the influence of British collector, John G. Murdoch.
 The mint enjoyed a commercial relationship with Murdoch and by 1884, the mint was supplying (selling) him proofs.
 From 1888 until 1901, the end of the Veiled Head era, Murdoch received Melbourne Mint proofs of each year.
 And while the mintages remained minuscule, it is the regularity of the issues that is the defining difference between Melbourne Mint Coins of Record and those of the Perth and Sydney Mints.
-Proof coin production faltered in 1902 at the Melbourne Mint due to Murdoch's passing.
+Proof coin production at the Melbourne Mint fell away in 1902, due to Murdoch's passing.

-The Melbourne Mint was a gold coin producer for sixty years (1872 - 1931) and struck Coins of Record in twenty-five of them primarily in the Jubilee and Veiled Head era.
+The Melbourne Mint was a gold coin producer for sixty years (1872 - 1931) and struck Coins of Record in twenty-five of them, primarily in the fifteen years of the Jubilee and Veiled Head era.
 For collectors, the pool of representative examples of Melbourne Mint Coins of Record is in the vicinity of forty proof sovereigns and thirty proof half sovereigns.
+Still extremely modest, but this discussion is all about relativities.

 The Sydney Mint had no control over its proof strikings for the first sixteen years of its opening.
 Australia's Coins of Record featuring the Sydney Mint design were struck at the Royal Mint London in 1853, 1855, 1856, 1857, 1866 and 1870.
 The proximity to already established collector markets in the U.K. and Europe meant that the Sydney Mint proofs were traded commercially soon after they were struck.